Back-To-School: Fostering a Growth Mindset

 Tip #3: Celebrate failures

 Create opportunities for your kids to step out of their comfort zone and try something challenging.
 Make sure you celebrate their failures as much as you celebrate their successes.
 When we accept failure and celebrate them as a part of the process, our kids will be encouraged to never give up.
-They'll learn that failure is a process to learning and learn to stand back up and try again.
+They'll learn that failure is a part of the learning process and learn to stand back up and try again.
 Make sure you are there for your kids during both their successes and failures.

 Pro Tip: Instead of saying "don't worry, you'll get it next time."